qodo-se/open-pru/examples/fft/README.md

 ### Post Processing
 The output values can be exported and processed to extract FFT Magnitude and Phase information.
-As an example of how fft magnitude information can be extracted from this output, we have included another example in the fft folder that calculates the magnitude information from fft output.
+As an example of how fft magnitude information can be extracted from this output, another example has been included in the fft folder that calculates the magnitude information from fft output for ICSSG.

 To run the post processing code , follow these steps:
 1. Import the 'split_radix_fft_post_processing' project into CCS.